This article gives you detailed examples showing how to use Ancestry hints when building your family tree.

 Skip hints to tree entries with blank birth and death details.
 If the attached sources don’t corroborate one or the other, they’re unlikely to help you in your own research.

-The exception to both these tips is when you’re looking at deep levels of a tree i.e. your current or parent’s generation.
+The exception is when you’re looking at deep levels of a tree i.e. your current or parent’s generation.
 These entries have good reason not to have sources, as birth and marriage records are less likely to be available online.
 Also, many people who “know” their close cousins don’t feel the need to add sources.
 Of course, many entries are likely to be hidden but you may come across visible entries with an obituary.

 If you have entries for children of the person of interest, scan the hint for a quick comparison.
 I’ve found useful tree hints where the children’s names match up, but the tree hint has an “extra” child.
 Then it’s worth opening the hinted tree and verifying birth and death details of the matching children.
 If they align with your own tree, then you’re looking at the possibility that you missed a birth record – this has been fruitful for me.